 Federal Contracting Statement

-Stonebridge Life Insurance Company (a Transamerica Company) is a PDP plan sponsor with a Medicare contract.
+Transamerica Life Insurance Company is a PDP plan sponsor with a Medicare contract.
 Enrollment in this plan depends on contract renewal.

-The service area for this plan includes all states except the state of New York and the U.S. Territories.
+The service area for this plan includes all states EXCEPT Alaska, Florida, Hawaii, New York and the U.S. Territories.
 You must live in one of these areas to join this plan.